So, what exactly is a Trojan? Is it a virus or malware?

-So, why would Windows Defender delete Trojans?
-No, of course, you cannot ignore this fact as it may sabotage your data and privacy.
-Right?
-In this post, we have listed a few other ways that you can try if Windows Defender fails to remove Trojan on your device.
+In this post, we have listed a couple of ways that you can try if Windows Defender skips eliminating Trojans on your device.

 What to Do If Windows Defender Fails to Remove Trojans?

-If Windows Defender is unable to detect or remove Trojan, here are a few alternatives that you can try.
+If Windows Defender is unable to detect or remove Trojans, here are a few alternatives that you can try.

 1. Switch to a New Antivirus Software

-Systweak Antivirus can also detect zero-day exploits and can safeguard your device from hackers or malicious pieces of code.
-In addition to offering round-the-clock virus and malware protection, Systweak Antivirus also improves your device’s speed and performance by removing unwanted/malicious startup items.
+Systweak Antivirus is also capable of detecting zero-day exploits and safeguarding your device from hackers or multiple types of malicious codes.
+Additionally, it helps in improving your device’s speed and performance by removing unwanted/malicious startup items.

 2. Perform a Clean Boot